JCofman/react-hook-use-service-worker/README.md

 ## Usage

-You can import the hooks you wish to use as follows:
+You can import the hook and use the hook like that

 ```js
 import * as React from 'react';